Feeds:

 Read Full Post »

-Written by Stephen V. Doughty and Marjorie J. Thomson.
+Written by Stephen V. Doughty, a contemporary pastor, executive presbyter, and writer and Marjorie J. Thompsen, a contemporary minister and author.
 This is an excerpt from their book “The Way of Discernment.”

 Prayer: